fyrox-book/fyrox-book.github.io/src/rg3d/introduction.md

 Borrowing issues cannot be fully prevented, even the right architecture can't help borrow checker to prove that your code is safe in some cases (graph data structure for example).
-To solve this problem, the engine uses generational arenas (_pool_ in rg3d's terminology) and handles.
+To solve this problem, the engine uses generational arenas (_pool_ in fyrox's terminology) and handles.
 Instead of storing the objects in various places, you put all your objects in a pool, and it gives you handles which can later be used to borrow a reference to that object.
 This approach allows you to build any data structures that may hold "references" to other objects.
 The references replaced with handles, which can be treated (very roughly) as just an index.
 See